fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/mochi-the-longest-tuesday/index.md

 _Mochi - The Longest Tuesday_ is my seventh game project at [The Game Assembly](https://thegameassembly.com) and is heavily inspired by [Jak & Daxter](https://en.wikipedia.org/wiki/Jak_and_Daxter).
 As [_Spite - Plague Purge_](../spite-plague-purge/)
-missed the deadline and some rendering features like post processing was needed for both projects, there was a fair bit of overlap between the projects in terms of the graphics engine.
+missed the deadline and some rendering features like post processing was necessary for both projects, there was a fair bit of overlap between the projects in terms of the graphics engine.

 I was responsible for